keymetrics/doc-pm2/en/plus/guide/notifications.md

 # Notifications

-Notifications always gets you aware about critical events.
+Notifications are one of the most powerful feature of PM2 Plus, always getting you aware about critical events.

-By default, you receive emails only on critical events:
+By default, you receive notifications only by email and for critical events such as:
 - downtime
 - deployment
 - issues

-This section will help you to setup custom notifications and to configure the channels where you want to receive them.
+This section will help you to customize the notification systems, to setup other channels and specify your own kind of alerts through your code.

 ---

 ## Default notifications

-By default, PM2 Plus sends few different kind of notifications:
+By default, PM2 Plus sends three different kind of notification.

 - When a new exception is thrown.